DanielJohn17/alx_practice/README.md

-#Practice Repository#
+#Practice Repository
-This is a practice repository for alx
+*This is a practice repository for alx projects*